-Keeping your natural hair moisturized helps to prevent breakage and retains length.
-It also helps to define curls and reduces tangling and knots in the hair.
-But the colder weather can make it more challenging, and we may have to switch up our approach to help our strands maintain moisture.
+That's not all though!
+Moisture retention also helps to define curls and reduces the amount of tangling or knots in your hair.
+However, the colder weather can make it more challenging to retain moisture, and so we may have to switch up our approach to help our strands hold on to moisture for longer.

-Here are 6 ways that you can keep your hair moisturized.
+That being said, here are 6 effective ways that you can keep your hair moisturised.

-Start hydrating internally.
-Our hair needs water, hair thrives on it and drinking 6-8 glasses of water each day can help to keep our hair nourished and moisturized.
-Kinky hair is more naturally prone to dryness compared to other hair types and needs additional water
+Start by hydrating internally.
+Our hair needs water, and so drinking 6-8 glasses of water each day can help to keep our hair nourished and hydrated.
+Kinky hair is more naturally prone to dryness compared to other hair types and needs additional water.

-Deep conditioning your natural hair helps to improve your hair’s moisture and can also reduce severe breakage and damage, especially ones that contain a balance between protein (strengthener and moisture, like our Coconut Cream Deep Conditioner.
-Proteins help temporarily repair damage to the hair shaft and frequent use helps strengthen the hair over time.
-This helps lower your chance of breakage.
-Deep conditioning can also promote elasticity, restore the pH balance and provide shine.
+Deep conditioning your natural hair helps to improve your hair’s moisture levels and can also reduce the likeliness of breakage and damage, especially deep conditioners that contain a balance between strengthening proteins and moisture, like our Coconut Cream Deep Conditioner.
+Proteins help temporarily repair damage to the hair shaft and deep conditioning can also promote elasticity, restore the pH balance and provide shine.
 All the things we love!

-A Pree-poo treatment works wonders on the hair, this is a treatment applied to the hair and scalp before the shampoo.
-With benefits such as softening the hair and restoring moisture.
-It has become a popular method with popular pre poos such as Olive oil, Coconut oil, DIY blends, or try using Leave Me Be Leave-In as a pre-Poo.
-This was a method recently recommended by @ebony_natural_curls on Instagram.
+A pre-poo treatment works wonders on the hair, this is a treatment applied to the hair and scalp before the shampoo.
+With benefits such as softening the hair and restoring moisture, it has become a popular method with popular oils such as olive oil, coconut oil, DIY blends, or try using Hair Too Balm as a pre-poo.

-Start trimming those pesky split ends.
-The ends of our hair are the oldest and most experienced parts of our hair.
-They have been through some things!
-All of this ‘experience’ means they’re less robust and more prone to damage.
+4. Start trimming those pesky split ends.
+The ends of our hair are the oldest and most weathered parts of our hair.
+They have been through some things, which means they’re less robust and more prone to damage.
 Cut this damage off before it extends further up the strand.
 Keeping your ends off winter’s friction-inducing knit-wear helps lower the chance of split ends.
 Speaking of which…